STUDENT LEADER APPLICATIONS FOR THE 2020-2021 ACADEMIC YEAR ARE NOW AVAILABLE. YOU CAN SUBMIT AN APPLICATION HERE.

 Whether you are beginning your collegiate experience or continuing your education, the Office of Housing & Residence Life encourages you to consider the many benefits of campus living and invites you to join our residence life community.
 Please feel free to browse through each of the links to find out more information about Housing & Residence Life and the services we provide.
 Any questions or comments can be directed to us via email or phone at email@example.com or (510) 436-1500.
 Thank you!

-Additional information about move-in will be provided to all students via email with their room assignment.
-Please contact Director of Housing and Residence Life Justin Vacca with any questions or concerns.
+Additional information about move-in will be provided to all new students via email with their room assignment.

 Applying to live on campus is really quite simple!
-To begin the process, do the following:
+To begin the process, follow the below steps.

 - Submit your $100 Housing Deposit.